PauloOrtizF/predictive-brain-lab.github.io/behavioral_testing.md

 _**Before starting to code ANY experiment**.
 Check the compatibility of the software you are planning to use with the Donders Institute computers.
 The neuroimaging laboratories do not support all software options_

 #### Other software options
 There are other software options to create your own experiments.
 These are also popular and you might be familiar with them.
-Nonetheless, we recommend using of the two above.
+Nonetheless, we recommend using one of the two above.
 * [Open Sesame](https://osdoc.cogsci.nl/) - A user-friendly interface to create your own psychological experiments
 * [Presentation](https://www.neurobs.com/) - A Windows owned program for stimulus delivery and experiment control for neuroscience